tonygilkerson/pulumi-learn/README.md

 ### The relationship between Stacks and Projects

-The relationship between stacks and projects is such that we need one stack per project, per environment.
-Roughly speaking a project is like a Helm Chart and a stack is like a values.yaml file for the target environment.
+The relationship between stacks and projects is such that we need <u>one stack per project, per environment</u>.
+I would like the option to share a single stack for a given environment.

 This [GitHub Issue](https://github.com/pulumi/pulumi/issues/8402) describes the problem well